benroberts999/ampsci/README.md

 # Relativistic, self-consistent atomic structure code.

-Solves local central-field problem for Dirac equation, and does Hartree method.
+Solves local central-field problem for Dirac equation, using the Hartree-Fock method.
-(For now, does not include exchange).

 With reasonable choices for the integration grids, typically converges to better than a few parts in 10^16